-Life looks quite different now, and I’ve learned a lot in the last year, but one of the most important things is to satisfy my need for adventures, and not ignore it.
-‘Adventures’ is quite a grand term, and while overseas trips are wonderful of course, it is not necessarily what I mean.
+Life looks quite different now.
+I’ve learned a lot in the last year, but one of the most important things is to satisfy my need for adventures, not ignore it.
+‘Adventures’ is quite a grand term.
+While overseas trips are wonderful of course, it is not necessarily what I mean.
 I am never as inspired and energised as when I’m doing something new to me.
-I don’t know how to take relaxing holidays, because in a new place I just want to see and do (and eat) as much as possible!
+I don’t know how to take relaxing holidays.
+In a new place I just want to see and do (and eat) as much as possible!

-But I can feel the same sense of joy and wonder from exploring somewhere in Sydney than I did when I walked across the Brooklyn Bridge at sunset.
+I can feel the same sense of joy and wonder exploring somewhere in Sydney that I did walking across the Brooklyn Bridge at sunset.
 Just a simple break from routine in some way, shape or form can be enough.
-But the trick is to be present in the moment, keep the smart phone in your pocket and appreciate all of the things happening around you.
-And of course, even though it’s sometimes hard to justify taking a few hours off in the afternoon when I’m really really busy, when I come back to my desk I am inspired in a great way.
+The trick is to be present in the moment, keep the phone in your pocket and appreciate the things happening around you.
+Sometimes it’s hard to justify taking a few hours off in the afternoon when I’m really really busy.
+But when I come back to my desk, I am always inspired in a great way.

-I’ve been wanting to make a Dutch Baby for quite a while – a thin pancake mixture is then baked in a skillet or ovenproof dish until the sides puff up beautifully and it’s golden brown.
+I’ve been wanting to make a Dutch Baby for quite a while.
+A thin pancake mixture is baked in a skillet or ovenproof dish until the sides puff up and it’s golden brown.
 The oven does all the work – these are pancakes minus the effort of flipping.
 Use that baking time to make a pot of coffee or chai – it’s win win!

 Chai Poached Pears

 - 3 tablespoons loose leaf chai tea (I used T2)

 - 2 pears, peeled, cored and cut into quarters